bfarnam/infineon/README.md

 ```
 The method of implementation allows for your local code (or sub code) to perform the basic IO and uses the library for the advanced functions.

-You will need a minimum of one local wrapper (function) in you main code or through a linked C++ file.
+You will need a minimum of one local wrapper (function) in your main code or through a linked C++ file.
 The local function takes the output name and utilizes the stuct (described above) to pass the required inputs to the main libraries.
 ```
 float readCurrent(OutputConfig_t &output)
 {